Sirapakit/bci-discord/README.md

 The purpose of this bot is to
 <br>1. welcome members ✅
-<br>2. list member in voice channel ❌
+<br>2. list member in voice channel --> log each member that join the channel in the console ✅
 <br>3. get the incoming event then notify all members ❌